kddubey/cappr/docs/source/select_a_language_model.rst

 :mod:`cappr.huggingface.classify` is `much faster`_ than
-:mod:`cappr.huggingface.classify_no_cache` when there are a lot of completions and you're running a model in batches of prompts.
+:mod:`cappr.huggingface.classify_no_cache` when there are a lot of completions and you're running a model on batches of prompts.
 A downside is that the current implementation takes more RAM, because I rather crudely implemented batching.
 I'll fix that one day.